 Here’s one the Scottish Government’s Buy A Puppy Safely website.

 Or, the Pet Advertising Advisory Group which has a tonne of information.

 Another good place to understand how to buy a puppy is here.

 People need to be aware that KC papers, are meaningless by themselves.
-Puppy farmers can and do and have for a very long time, registered litters with the KC, and sold puppies with those papers, or sold on to dealers.
-The KC could scrap their scheme, they could end this ‘marketing tool’ for the puppy sellers, but they won’t.
+Puppy farmers can and do register litters with the KC, and sell puppies with those papers.
+The KC could scrap their scheme, they could end this ‘marketing tool’ for the puppy farmers, but they won’t.
 It brings in money to the KC.
 Which is a commercial business, not a welfare organisation.

 I’d love to be able to recommend the KC as a source for puppy buyers, but I cannot, and will not until they tidy up their act.
 If they ever will.

-Do not be tempted to buy a sick puppy because you feel sorry for it, however awful it is to walk away, this is what you must do, for if you take the puppy and hand over your cash, the misery continues for the mothers like Susie-Belle as the demand continues.
+Do not be tempted to buy a sick puppy because you feel sorry for it.
+However awful it is to walk away, this is what you must do, for if you take the puppy and hand over your cash, the misery continues and the demand continues.
 You create space for another puppy to be bought in and sold.
 But by walking away, doesn’t mean you are doing nothing, for if you come across this, report it.

 There are brave, stoical campaigners who have been battling away for years, reporting, documenting, filming and compiling evidence.
 They are well worth consulting and supporting.

 Puppy Love Campaigns have a website full of names and details of dodgy breeders and dealers.
 Worth taking a look before visiting any breeder you are considering.

 If you are put off picking your way through the puppy buying minefield but still want to have a dog, find a good rescue shelter – your perfect, loving, loyal new friend is almost certainly in one today waiting for you to come along.